 Prospective students from Canada are required to meet the following University of Lincoln entry requirements:

-Students require one of the following qualifications for entry into year one of an undergraduate degree:
+Prospective students require one of the following qualifications for entry into year one of a Bachelor’s degree:

 Applicants will require a senior secondary graduation diploma with at least 5 B’s in acceptable grade 12 courses (some courses may require applicants to have studied specific subjects).